 Value-based strategy affects everything that you do to define, create, market, and sell products.
-Pricing, sales training, market requirements, market segmentation, competitive positioning, roadmap development, value-based strategy affects them all.
-But do you know the one thing that if you get it wrong, will guarantee value-based strategy failure?
+It affects pricing, sales training, market requirements, market segmentation, competitive positioning, and product roadmaps.
+But do you know the one thing that will guarantee value-based strategy failure if you get it wrong?

 It’s your value model.
 Get it wrong, and you can forget about securing more customers at higher prices.
 To make sure that you don’t, you need to validate it with your target market.
 Here’s how.

 - Test with your customers and potential customers

 In the case of capital equipment (actually all business-to-business commerce), value models are a quantitative representation of the financial outcome (a.k.a. profit) that a buyer can expect as a result of purchasing your product.
 These value models relate the financial gains of the purchase to the cost of acquiring those gains, including the equipment purchase price.

 A piece of capital equipment can play a variety of roles in the buyer’s pursuit of profit.
 The role a piece of capital equipment plays determines its value-model framework.
 Your first step in validating your value model is to draft one, even if it’s a very rough one.

 Validating your value model means showing it to potential customers in your target market to get their feedback.
 You’re going to need a presentation to facilitate that conversation with your potential customers.
 This customer-facing presentation will contain your value model, the assumptions you used to create it, and your ability or plans to create customer value.
 Here’s a topic outline to get you started:

 - Definition of your target customer

 - The problem you are setting out to solve for that target customer

 - Description of the workflow that includes your equipment type